-- 2016 Ms. Yik acted as TeleEye's controlling shareholder's representative in negotiating proposed takeover of TeleEye - She bought 22.7 mln TeleEye shares through accounts she controlled before the takeover was announced - TeleEye's share price rose 70% on announcement of the takeover - She then sold 15 mln shares making a profit of almost HK\$13 mln - SFC brought s.
-213 proceedings - 2017: COFI granted Mareva injunction over Ms. Yik's assets + 2 other defendants agreed to pay HK\$ 13 mln into court
+- 2016 Ms. Yik acted as TeleEye's controlling shareholder's representative in negotiating proposed takeover of TeleEye - She bought 22.7 million TeleEye shares through accounts she controlled before the takeover was announced - TeleEye's share price rose by 70% on announcement of the takeover - She then sold 15 million shares making a profit of almost HK\$13 million - SFC brought s.
+213 proceedings - 2017: COFI granted Mareva injunction over Ms. Yik's assets + 2 other defendants agreed to pay HK\$13 million into court